alazes/anyshop-framework/.github/CONTRIBUTING.md

 ## Release process

+Commands for Release Managers:

+- `npm run release`: Creates the version tag (lerna checks if is necessary).
-- Run `npm run release`.
+- `npm run publish`: Publishes the recent packages versioned to the npm registry.

-If only fails the publish, you can try `npm run release -- from-package`.